Kraven the Hunter (film): Pre-production

 Russell Crowe was cast in an undisclosed role in early February 2022.
 The Hollywood Reporter noted that many of the main characters in the film would be members of Kraven's family, with Crowe potentially portraying Kraven's father.
 By then, Kodi Smit-McPhee had been offered the role of Chameleon, Kraven's half-brother, but declined due to a scheduling conflict.
+The use of Chameleon in the film concurrently prevented Chris McKenna and Erik Sommers from using the character in the MCU film Spider-Man: Brand New Day (2026) as its main villain, forcing them to consider other options and ultimately choose Jean Grey to fill that role.
 Turner-Smith was also confirmed to have not been cast as Calypso.
 Later in February, Fred Hechinger joined the cast, reportedly as Chameleon.
 In March, Ariana DeBose joined the cast, reportedly in the Calypso role, Alessandro Nivola was cast as a villain, and Christopher Abbott was cast as the film's main villain, which was reported to be the Foreigner.
 Nivola said he joined the film to work with Chandor again after A Most Violent Year (2014).
 Taylor-Johnson was preparing for stunt training with Chandor in England, just outside of London, for the following couple of weeks.